Interton Video 3000

 The Interton Video 3000 is a dedicated first-generation home video game console that was released in Germany in 1976 by German manufacturer Interton and sold by Quelle.
 Due to the AY-3-8500 chipset from General Instrument, the console has six integrated games: Tennis (Pong clone), Football, Practice, Squash, Skeet and Moving target.
 It had a list price of 198 Deutsche Mark (DM).
-It's output is in black and white.
+Its output is in black and white.